Amy's Baking Company: Production

 The episode was shot in December 2012.
 On December 10, a local media interview with a diner described his altercation with Samy during taping.
-The diner saw what he thought was an act for the purposes of the show, but a producer told him, "what was happening was real".
+The diner saw what he thought was an act for the purposes of the show, but a producer told him "what was happening was real".
 The diner went on to explain that police were on the scene by the time he left the restaurant.
 The diner reported that the police were responding to a "911 hang-up call" from the restaurant, and that they left after "concluding everything was fine".

 Reception and reaction

 The episode premiered on May 10, 2013, and was viewed by about 3.34 million people.
-It was seen by 1.2% of all 18- to 49-year-olds and 5% of all 18- to 49-year-olds watching television at the time of the broadcast.
+It was seen by 1.2% of all 18- to 49-year-olds in the United States and 5% of all 18- to 49-year-olds watching television at the time of the broadcast.
 The episode met with praise from reviewers, with one critic writing, "The episode is nothing short of amazing."

-After the show aired, the restaurant, which was located in a shopping center at Scottsdale Road and Shea Boulevard, became a momentary tourist attraction.
+After the show aired, the restaurant, which was located in a shopping center at Scottsdale Road and Shea Boulevard, became a tourist attraction.
 The restaurant received extensive negative feedback on their official Facebook page.
 When owners Amy and Samy responded by denouncing people who posted negative comments, they provoked more of the same, not only on Facebook, but also on Yelp and Reddit.
 Forbes used the reactions as a poster example of how a business should not react to comments on social media.
 The owners later stated that they were hacked, and that they had not posted any of the comments.
-The couple later claimed that the unsatisfied customers seen in the episode were in fact actors.
+The couple later claimed that the dissatisfied customers seen in the episode were "actors" during their appearance on Dr. Phil.
 This prompted more negative responses and the original comments and responses were eventually removed.
 As a result of the Kitchen Nightmares episode and Facebook posts, awareness of the incident caused the "meltdown" to go viral.

-The company hired a local public relations firm, and a second Facebook page was eventually taken down, as well, while another one called "I support Amy's Baking Company Bakery Boutique & Bistro 100 percent" appeared on May 15.
+The company hired a local public relations firm, and a second Facebook page was eventually taken down as well, while another one called "I support Amy's Baking Company Bakery Boutique & Bistro 100 percent" appeared on May 15.
 A press release announced that they would be holding a "Grand Reopening" on May 21, 2013.
+The public relations firm resigned the next day.

 On April 11, 2014, Kitchen Nightmares aired a special episode revolving around the events at Amy's Baking Company during and after the episode aired with a new, specially recorded interview with the owners conducted by local reporter Ana Garcia.

-Amy's Baking Company permanently closed on September 1, 2015.
-Amy Bouzaglo explained that the development stemmed from problems with the building's former landlord, and not the TV series.
-She also indicated her future career plans included making desserts for a Phoenix-area restaurant group and producing online instructional cooking videos.
-The building that hosted Amy's Baking Company hosted another restaurant called "B&R Restaurant" for a while before also closing, and is now host to an Aikido school.